US-JOET/appenzell/README.md

 noun - [ˈapn̩ˌt͡sɛl]

-1. A command-line tool for driving OCPP Profiles through an OCPP 2.0 system.
+1. A command-line tool for converting OCPP 2.0.1 Smart Charging Profiles into Composite Schedules.
 2. The Swiss canton that existed 1403 to 1597 that is the location of the earliest known yodel, which happened in 1545.
 It is described as "the call of a cowherd from Appenzell." - [source](https://en.wikipedia.org/wiki/Yodeling#History_of_Alpine_yodeling)

 ## Setup